sxiii/linux-downloader/README.md

 ## linux-downloader
 Bash script for autodownloading of different latest, "bleeding edge" Linux distros and testing them in qemu VM.
 Other than Linux, it also boots *BSDs families and other opensource projects.
-Currently around 70 distributions are supported in 8 different "families".
+Currently about 100 Linux, BSD and alternative OS distributions are supported in 8 different "families".
 Also, booting from iPXE mirrors (netboot.xyz and boot.salstar.sk) is supported.

 ## Linux Distrohopper Dream Machine Script
 ```